cubing/twsearch/arch.md

 Created new moves F2 F' B2 B' D2 D' U2 U' L2 L' R2 R'

 For the megaminx, it will generate moves including U2'; in general it generates repetitions in both the clockwise direction of up to and including half a full rotation, and in the counterclockwise direction of up to but not including half a full rotation.

+As a future-looking extension, the "Move" command can be replaced with the "MoveTransformation" command, with the following changes in behavior.
+First, the numbering is zero-based rather than one-based.
+Secondly, the orientations are given in the same way as for states, rather than in the awkward ksolve-style representation.
+We recommend any new software interacting with twsearch use this format as it is more logical and easier to reason about than the ksolve format.

 Symmetry and rotations

 In general when calculating solutions or most other operations, rotations are not used; only moves are used.
 However, rotations can be used when providing an algorithm or scramble sequence as input.
 Further, when generating pruning tables or performing a God's algorithm search, rotations are used to perform symmetry reduction, which can increase the speed and memory effectiveness of the algorithms.
 Twsearch will calculate the full rotation group from the given rotations and perform symmetry reduction on that group.
 Twsearch does not yet perform mirror symmetry reduction or inverse "symmetry" reduction (but it may in the fugure).
 If a move subset is specified, it will only use the symmetries that preserve that move subset; for instance, on the 3x3x3, if you specify the move subset U,R,F, then only the three-element symmetry group that preserves the URF corner will be used.

 Internal puzzle representation

+The primary internal data structures are the puzzle definition (puzdef), the set definition (setdef), and the set value (setval).
+The setval is a bad name because it actually stores the full state of all sets in one contiguous memory array.
+We will describe these structures from the bottom up, starting with the setval, then the setdef, then the puzdef.

+The setval is just a contiguous array of unsigned bytes, with two bytes for each set element.
+The values for the sets are stored in the same order the sets occur in the input file, which is the same order they occur in the setdef array in the puzdef.
+For a particular set, with say n elements, we have n unsigned characters storing the permutation (for the case of a transformation) or the element numbers (in the case of a state); then we have a further n unsigned characters storing the orientation values in the same order.
+Permutations and element ids are stored using a base of zero (despite being read with a base of 1).

+The permutation portion of a state or transformation is always represented in passive mode:  array element i holding value j means that a piece with id j is in slot i (for a state), or that the element in slot j should be moved to slot i (for a permutation).
+States can hold duplicated values within the permutation elements, but transformations must always contain each of the values 0..n-1 exactly once.

+The orientation is stored exactly as given in the input for states, with the value in slot i representing how much twisting is applied to the cubie that is currently in slot i (thus, orientation is moved along with the cubies).
+If an orientation is a wildcard (given as a question mark on the input), then it is stored as the special value 2m (where m is the modulus of the orientation).
+As a special performance optimization, to avoid unpredictable branches and slow division operations, when two orientations are added together when performing a move, a small table is used rather than an actual arithmetic instruction, and this table preserves the don't care special values of 2m.

+Storing the entire state of the puzzle (or transformation in the case of a move) in one contiguous sequence of bytes helps cache locality and simplifies some operations such as hashing of a state, as we will see.

+<><> setdef <><>

+<><> puzdef <><>

 Canonical sequences

+Hashing

+Indexing

+Compact internal state representation

 Pruning tables in memory

-Hashing

 Reading and writing pruning tables